How does the 5 Day Inca Trail Trek compare to the 4 Day Inca Trail?

 The train ride back to Cusco is also spectacular.
 But sadly many hikers who do the 4-Day Inca Trail are so exhausted, that they do not see the scenery outside, they simply get on the train and fall asleep.
 Because you do the trail in 5 days vs 4, you will have spent the night in a hotel, so feel less tired, thus can actually enjoy the train ride.
 You will also be in cleaner clothes!

 We use the comfortable Vistadome train to help you relax and enjoy the journey back to Cusco.

 Or choose our 9-day Ultimate Inca Trail, for a complete package including acclimatisation hikes, hotels, and transfers.

-While the 2 options cover the same trail, you can see here that on the 5 Day Inca Trail, you camp less far up the trail each day, meaning you get more time to acclimatise.
+While the 2 options cover the same trail, you can see here that on the 5 Day Inca Trail, you camp less far along the trail each day, meaning you get more time to acclimatise.